The following passage in John 7 has baffled me for a long time.

 37 On the last day of the feast, the greatest day, Jesus stood up and shouted out, “If anyone is thirsty, let him come to me, and 38 let the one who believes in me drink.
 Just as the scripture says, ‘From within him will flow rivers of living water.’”
 39 (Now he said this about the Spirit, whom those who believed in him were going to receive, for the Spirit had not yet been given, because Jesus was not yet glorified.)

-The source of living water is God.
-As John says in the last chapter of the Bible: “Then the angel showed me the river of the water of life, as clear as crystal, flowing from the throne of God and of the Lamb” (Rev 22:1).
-And Jeremiah declares:
+It also fits with the Bible’s final chapter: “Then the angel showed me the river of the water of life, as clear as crystal, flowing from the throne of God and of the Lamb” (Rev 22:1).
+Many have interpreted the river as the Holy Spirit who flows from the Father and the Son.

 What about the Old Testament reference?
+What does “as Scripture has said” in verse 38 refer to?

 Conclusion